Honest (HNST) versus The Competition Head-To-Head Comparison

 Profitability

-This table compares Honest and its peers’ net margins, return on equity and return on assets.
+This table compares Honest and its competitors’ net margins, return on equity and return on assets.

 |Net Margins